someshsingh22/someshsingh22.github.io/BLOG_INDEX_README.md

 2. Extract metadata from each blog post
 3. Update the `blogs/blog_list.json` file
 4. Sort blog posts by date (newest first)

+## Pre-Commit Hook

+The system uses a Git pre-commit hook to automatically update the blog list whenever you make a commit.
+This ensures that your blog index is always up to date.

+If you clone this repository, the hook will be set up automatically when you run `npm install`.

 ## Customizing the Display